yukihiko-shinoda/pyvelocity/README.md

 #### `using-py-project-toml`

-Verifies that your project uses `pyproject.toml` for configuration instead of legacy files like `setup.cfg`.
+Verifies that your project uses `pyproject.toml` for configuration instead of legacy files.

+#### `legacy-setup-files`

+Ensures that neither `setup.py` nor `setup.cfg` files are present in the project.
+These legacy configuration files should be replaced with `pyproject.toml` for modern Python packaging.

 ### Project Metadata Checks